fmaste/Haskell/Nix.md

-The secret sauce is that this sandbox is linked with an specific version of each dependency and are ***always the same dependencies each time the software is build or run***.
+The secret sauce is that this sandbox is linked with an specific version of each dependency and are ***always the same dependencies each time the software is run***.
 From an administrator's point of view: if you want an old PHP version for one application, but want to upgrade the rest of the system, that's not painful any more.

 There are no upgrade/downgrade scripts for your packages.
 It doesn't make sense with this approach, because there's nothing to be upgraded.
 With Nix you switch